barunks/ShapeVisitor/README.md

 Clear, simple and elegant object-oriented code is important.
 However, we do not want to see the minimum possible solution; you should consider maintainability and extensibility and demonstrate that you can make appropriate abstractions.
 A solution using the fewest possible lines of code is unlikely to pass the assessment.

 # Guidelines
 Generalise from these requirements as you wish and demonstrate that you can write clear, maintainable and extensible code.

-As a guide, you should expect to spend approximately 3-4 hours for the combined test, but you may take as much time as you wish.
-Please return your responses to me (tarball of project source files only) by return email by Monday morning Please do not include any compiled files in the archive (e.g. .o, .obj, .a or executables for C++, .class or .jar for Java) If you do, it will be blocked by our email system.

 Hints & tips:
-At IMC they are strong believers in the S.O.L.I.D. development methodology (https://en.wikipedia.org/wiki/SOLID_(object-oriented_design) and https://scotch.io/bar-talk/s-o-l-i-d-the-first-five-principles-of-object-oriented-design) so I recommend giving this a review.
+Be strong believers in the S.O.L.I.D. development methodology (https://en.wikipedia.org/wiki/SOLID_(object-oriented_design) and https://scotch.io/bar-talk/s-o-l-i-d-the-first-five-principles-of-object-oriented-design)

 Pointers: They look for clean, well commented code that is easy to understand and work with, so..
 Neat / Readable / OrganisedClean / Lean / Performance focusedReplaceableScalableMake sure your Implementations are extensible to other interfaces where applicableStrong OO principals & designInclude Unit Tests & Abstractions where applicable

-And most importantly, TEST YOUR SOLUTIONS thoroughly before you submit.
-Nothing more embarrassing than solutions that error or simply fail to run – you have 48hrs, use it!